caedm/wall-ink-server/readme.md

  * ```web/device_manager/view_devices.php```

 # Device Manager
 The Device Manager website is hosted at the web root.
-It acts as an aid in keeping track of your devices.
+It is used a a configuration center for your wall-ink devices.
 ## Important Files
-The files for the configuration website can be found at ```wall-ink-server/web/device_manager```.
+The files for the configuration website can be found at ```wall-ink-server/web/device_manager```
 #### view_devices.php
 This is the homepage; it shows a list of devices
 #### edit_device